andrey-sys/ToDoMVCTEST/README.md

 ## ToDoMVC Automation Exercise

 ***
-There is an exercise, for demonstrating of my skills in the Java OOP language, using the Selenium and TestNG frameworks to automate several UI tests and check the functionality of the website.
+There is an exercise, for demonstrating my skills in the Java OOP language, using the Selenium and TestNG frameworks to automate several UI tests and check the functionality of the website.
 In this exercise, I use Top-Down design and